rcsdk/prompts/00000000_generic_OPEN DOORS.md

 29. "What best in class enterprise implementation makes best sence for this Fortune 500 Company and the unique challenges regarding: [Your specific question]?"
 30. "How can we leverage [Specific data/resource] to make more informed decisions at the executive level?"

-**How to Use:**

-1.  **Choose a Prompt:** Select the prompt that best aligns with the type of question you want to ask.
-2.  **Complete the Prompt:** Replace "[Your specific question]" (or the bracketed variable) with the actual question you want to ask.
-3.  **Submit to the LLM:** Enter the completed prompt into your LLM of choice.
-4.  **Analyze the Response:** Review the response, paying attention to the enterprise-level perspective and strategic insights.
-5.  **Refine as Needed:** If the initial response is not satisfactory, refine your question, try a different prompt, or provide more context.

-**Example:**

-*   **Prompt:** "From an enterprise perspective, what are the implications of adopting a fully remote work model?"
-*   **LLM Response (Expected):** The LLM should provide a response that addresses scalability, security, compliance, employee engagement, technology infrastructure, and other considerations relevant to a large organization.

-By using these prompts as a starting point, you can consistently frame your LLM interactions in a way that encourages deeper analysis and strategic thinking, unlocking more "privileged info" and generating more valuable insights.
-Remember to adapt and refine the prompts based on your specific needs and the capabilities of the LLM you are using.

-Okay, let's create 30 daily prompts designed to be your go-to starters for any LLM interaction, immediately setting the stage for deeper, more privileged insights.
-These prompts will be concise, memorable, and powerful, ready for you to append your specific task details.

-**30 Daily Prompts to Unlock "Privileged Info" (as Starters):**

-These prompts are designed to be under **around 150-300 characters** (roughly 20-40 words on average) for easy daily use.
-Remember, these are *starting points*.
-Append your specific question or task *after* using one of these starters.

-**Strategic & Analytical Starters (Focus on Depth):**

 1.  **Analyze the Strategic Implications of...** (e.g., "...of adopting AI in our supply chain.")
 2.  **Compare & Contrast Enterprise-Grade Approaches to...** (e.g., "...to data privacy in the cloud.")